Tomorrow’s Learning Today: 7 Shifts To Create A Classroom Of The Future

 Below are some ideas that are truly transformational–not that they haven’t been said before.
 It’s not this article that’s transformational, but the ideas themselves.
 These ideas aren’t just buzzwords or trendy edu-jargon but the kind of substance with the potential for lasting change.

 And the best part?
-This is stuff that’s available not tomorrow with ten grand in classroom funding and 12 hours of summer PD, but today.
+This is stuff that’s available not tomorrow with $10,000 in funding and 12 hours of summer PD, but today.
 Utopian visions of learning are tempting, if for no other reason than they absolve us of accountability to create it right now, leading to nebulous romanticizing about how powerful learning could be if we just did more of X and Y.

 But therein lies the rub: Tomorrow’s learning is already available, and below are seven of the most compelling and powerful trends, concepts, and resources that represent its promise.